DerpHerpenstein/lnr-resolver/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-From the cloned directory, open 3 terminal windows.
+Open 2 terminal windows in the root directory.

-In the first terminal, launch ganache:
+In the first terminal, launch ganache with a mnemonic so you get repeatable addresses:
    ```sh
    ganache -e 10000  -m "nice fetch insect exact south wheel stay pepper section piece tenant select"
    ```